pymc-devs/pymc/docs/README.rst

 better performance and a better end-user experience than any previous version of PyMC.

-PyMC 2.1 has been released in early 2010.
+PyMC 2.2 will be released in early 2012.
 It contains numerous bugfixes and optimizations, as well as a few new features.
-This user guide is written for version 2.1.
+This user guide has been updated for version 2.2.

 Relationship to other packages